 Which Business Case Is Real?

-Modern s, ignoring the fact that traffic optimization and cacheing only saves bandwidth if you have a uniform user base (i.e., people who do in fact visit the same sites, and whose traffic falls inside the cache's "sweet spot"), are relying more and more on "transparent" proxies, foisted on them by suppliers who present absurd traffic saving claims, complete with flip-up "business cases" designed to fool pointy-haired bosses who don't even know the basics (warning: link).
+Modern ISPs, ignoring the fact that traffic optimization and cacheing only saves bandwidth if you have a uniform user base (i.e., people who do in fact visit the same sites, and whose traffic falls inside the cache's "sweet spot"), are relying more and more on "transparent" HTTP proxies, foisted on them by suppliers who present absurd traffic saving claims, complete with flip-up "business cases" designed to fool pointy-haired bosses who don't even know the basics (warning: PowerPoint link).

 It's the Probabilities, Stupid!